Walt Disney Company Financial Performance Analysis Report

 Stock Price

-The descriptive statistics for Walt Disney’s stock price are presented in table 4.
+The descriptive statistics for Walt Disney’s stock price are presented in Table 4.
 In 2009, the company’s stock price had a mean of USD 23.77 per share.
 The stock price deviated from its mean by only USD 3.05 per share.
 This deviation implies that the stock price was moderately volatile in 2009.
 The positive skewness of the stock price means that investors realized frequent small capital losses, which were likely to have been offset by a few high capital gains.
 The kurtosis of the stock price was less than that of a normal distribution.
 Thus, the probability of obtaining an extremely high or low stock price in the subsequent years was higher than normal.

 In 2010, the stock price averaged USD 34.05 per share with a standard deviation of USD 3.29.
 However, the stock price was negatively skewed and its kurtosis was less than 3.
 In this case, holders of the stock are likely to have realized frequent small capital gains, as well as, a few high capital losses.
 In 2011, the mean of the stock price increased to USD 38.87 with a standard deviation of USD 3.36.
 In addition, the stock price was positively skewed, which indicates reduced volatility in returns.
 This is confirmed by the fact that the kurtosis of the stock price improved to 1.99.

 The mean stock price increased to USD 45.07 in 2012.
 However, its volatility increased significantly.
 Specifically, its standard deviation increased to USD 4.99.
 The frequency of short-term capital losses is likely to have increased due to the negative skewness of the stock price.
 In addition, the reduction in kurtosis indicates that the variance of the stock price increased.
 The increase in the mean of the stock price in 2013 was accompanied by high volatility.
 The standard deviation rose to USD 6.22, whereas the skewness reduced to -0.64.
-In this case, there was a significant fluctuation in the stock price, which exposed investors to the risk of making losses in the short-term.
+In this case, there was a significant fluctuation in the stock price, which exposed investors to the risk of making losses in the short term.
 In 2014, the mean of the stock price rose to the highest level of USD 75.98.
 Moreover, its volatility reduced significantly since the standard deviation declined to USD 4.76.
 In addition, the skewness of the stock price improved to 0 (normal distribution).
 However, the low kurtosis suggests that the probability of an extreme price movement in future is high.

 Revenue

-The descriptive statistics for the company’s quarterly revenue are summarized in table 5.
+The descriptive statistics for the company’s quarterly revenue are summarized in Table 5.
 The mean of the revenue in 2009 was USD 9,037.25 million, with a standard deviation of USD 837.00 million.
 Clearly, there was a huge fluctuation in the company’s quarterly revenue due to the high standard deviation.
-The revenue was negatively skewed, which indicates that the company realized frequent small reduction in revenue and occasional large increases in revenue.
+The revenue was negatively skewed, which indicates that the company realized frequent small reductions in revenue and occasional large increases in revenue.
 The likelihood of obtaining an extremely high or low revenue was high since the kurtosis was only 1.29.
 In 2010, the mean of the revenue increased by nearly half a billion to USD 9,515.75 million.
 The standard deviation of the revenue reduced to USD 635.90 million, whereas its kurtosis increased to 2.25.
-This means that the company’s revenue were more stable in 2010 than in 2009.
+This means that the company’s revenue was more stable in 2010 than in 2009.
 Nonetheless, the distribution of the revenue remained negatively skewed.

 The company’s quarterly revenue averaged USD 10,223.25 million in 2011.
 Although the standard deviation increased slightly, the kurtosis improved to 2.25.
 In this regard, the variation of the quarterly revenue was relatively low.
 The negative skewness implies that the company is likely to have experienced regular small increases in revenue, which eventually offset large reductions.
 The mean quarterly revenue improved marginally to USD 10,569.5 million in 2012.
 However, there was a significant reduction in the volatility of the revenue.
 Specifically, the standard deviation reduced to USD 643.54 million, whereas the kurtosis remained above 2.
 In addition, the skewness improved to -0.97, which indicates a slight reduction in the risk of a significant reduction in revenue.